Careers Education, Information, Advice and Guidance (CEIAG)

 Every school and college should have an embedded programme of career education and guidance that is known and understood by pupils, parents, teachers, governors and employers.
 The information below demonstrates the actions we have taken in addressing each one:-

 “Every pupil, and their parents should have access to good quality information about future study options and labour market opportunities.
 They will need the support of an informed adviser to make best use of available information”.

 During Curriculum Enrichment days, assemblies and employer encounters, each year group follows a tailored careers education programme.
 This includes information on different careers, information on how to seek careers, applications, interviews and the skills needed in the work place.
-In addition, we use KUDOS which students and parents can access both in the academy and at home.
-KUDOS gives advice about careers and qualifications.
+In addition, we use START which students and parents can access both in the academy and at home.
+START gives advice about careers and qualifications.
 It also has live apprenticeships and job advertisements on the site which students can apply for.
-Students spend time working on KUDOS during Personal Tutor time and are set homework tasks trough show my homework.
-A work experience meeting takes place in May and June for Year 10 students to ensure that appropriate placements are sourced ready to for Year 10.
+Students spend time working on START during Personal Tutor time and are set homework tasks trough show my homework.
+A work experience meeting takes place in June/July for Year 9 students to ensure that appropriate placements are sourced ready to for Year 10.

 Addressing the needs of each pupil.

 “Pupils have different career guidance needs at different stages.
 Opportunities for advice and support needs to be tailored to the needs of each pupil.
 A schools careers programme should embed equality and diversity considerations throughout”.